aosabook/500lines/dagoba/dagoba.markdown

 })
 ```

 We map over each argument, looking for it in the gremlin's list of labeled vertices.
 If we find it, we clone the gremlin to that vertex.
-Note that only gremlins that make it to this pipe are included in the merge --- if Thor's mother's parents aren't in the graph, she won't be in the result set.
+Note that only gremlins that make it to this pipe are included in the merge&mdash;if Thor's mother's parents aren't in the graph, she won't be in the result set.

 #### Except